SmarterApp/RDW_Documentation/docs/Runbook.migrate.md

     * CODES
     * ORGANIZATION, PACKAGE
     * GROUPS, EXAM
-* The same import id could be reused for multiple main entities of the same content type.
-Keep in mind that this drives the number of records being migrated at once.
-It is recommended to keep this number relatively low.
+* The same import id may be reused for multiple main entities of the same content type.
+As described above, do not associate more than a few content records with a single import record.